Shahbaz-mahmood123/GKE-terraform/README.md

 Once that has been finished execute the shell script `ApplyManifests.sh`, this will update your KubeConfig and spin up a basic ingress with a flask web app to test connectivity to pods on the cluster using your local machine(Currently using HTTP).

 You should now have access to the Cluster from the command line and you can use Kubectl to interact with it.
+Additionally a key will be created for the tower service account and will exist in the root directory of this project as a json file.

 To validate a successfull connection you can navigate to your Cluster via the GCP UI.
 Go to Kubernetes Engine > Services & Ingress > ingress > Select the ingress > Select the link on the Routes(via IP).
 It can take some time for the load balancers, proxy rules to spin up so give it 5-10 minutes before trying to debug why you cannot connect.

 ## Tower configuration

 Create a credential in Tower to connect Tower to your project.
-Currently using the default compute account but a more restricted IAM user will be added.
+The credential key file will be generated when you run the `ApplyManifests.sh` and you can use that to create the credential.

 Compute envionrment details: